Israel 2024

 Israel does not require tourists to have received a COVID-19 shot to enter the country.

-Your American discussion leaders will be Tim Dunn and Michael Quinn Sullivan.
-We will also have a licensed Israeli tour guide with us providing important historic and cultural insights.
+Your American discussion leader will be Michael Quinn Sullivan.
+We will also have a licensed Israeli tour guide with us, providing important historic and cultural insights as well as access to certain venues not readily available to tourists.

 This a “fully engaged” trip.
-You will be unpacking what you see, experience, and learn for months afterwards!
+You will be unpacking what you see, experience, and learn for months afterward!

 On the one hand, this can be considered a physically demanding trip.
 Very few of the historic sites in Israel are accessible to those with severe physical limitations or impairments.